How Can Non-Lawyers Get Involved in Animal Law?

 - Action Alerts are a powerful way to make your voice heard.
 The term “Action Alert” refers to contacting a legislator or another official by phone or email to urge him or her to support or oppose a specific piece of legislation or policy.
 Some people are dismayed by the current political climate and feel that their voice doesn’t matter.
 It does.
 Legislative aides keep track of all the calls, emails, and messages that their legislator receives on each issue (and whether constituents support or oppose the bill).
 Legislators want to be re-elected and are influenced by their constituents’ views – but only if they know about them.
 Even if the legislator ultimately does not vote in the way you hoped, you can be certain that your stance was noted.

 - Go the extra mile by making a phone call.
 Sometimes people contact us and ask if they can just sign a petition instead.
-Unfortunately, the answer is no. Petitions can be helpful tools but they do not take the place of picking up the phone or sending an email to your legislator.
+Unfortunately, the answer is no. Petitions can be helpful tools, but they do not take the place of picking up the phone or sending an email to your legislator.
 Think of it this way – it’s very easy to sign a petition, it takes a little more work to send an email, and takes even more effort to make a phone call.
 Legislators know this and place value on each action accordingly.
-So if you feel passionately about a proposed bill, pick up the phone and politely let your legislator (or her staff member) know.
+So if you feel passionately about a proposed bill, pick up the phone and politely let your legislator or their staff member know.

 - Get involved with animal initiatives at the local level.
-Ordinances (local laws at the city or county level) prohibiting circuses that use wild animals and banning pet stores from selling puppies and kittens unless they are sourced from a rescue organization or shelter are sweeping the country.
+City or county ordinances prohibiting circuses that use wild animals and retail pet sale bans are sweeping the country.
 Not only are these ordinances important to protect animals in your own community, they lead to bigger change.
 For example, after dozens of California municipalities adopted retail pet sale bans, in 2017, California became the first state in the country to ban the retail sale of dogs, cats, and rabbits unless they are from a shelter or rescue.

 Educate yourself and others about animal law.